 Haemolytic uraemic syndrome

-See also the separate article on Haemolytic Uraemic Syndrome.
+See also separate Haemolytic Uraemic Syndrome article.

 - Haemolytic uraemic syndrome is predominantly a disease of children and causes a triad of microangiopathic haemolytic anaemia, thrombocytopenia and acute kidney injury.

 - It is the most common cause of acute kidney injury in children and is usually precipitated by an acute infective gastroenteritis (usually Escherichia coli, Shigella spp., Salmonella spp., Yersinia spp. or Campylobacter spp.) or upper respiratory tract infection.